 We are overdue for a rebalancing of tech’s benefits and harms.
 We’ve seen for decades a decoupling of productivity and wages, and as software becomes more powerful it is also being used to further repress human rights and agency.
 These harms are not necessarily explicit or intentional, rather they amplify inequities we have taken for granted in society.
 Just as in the lesson of Ford’s 8-hour work week, fixing the technological problems will mean addressing underlying societal problems.

 A common call in the AI ethics discussion has been to include more stakeholders at the table and to involve the humanities in determining the answers to these questions of accountability and limits.
 This negotiation of our social contract shouldn’t be limited to high level groups or a few offices in Silicon Valley.
 People’s values are too subjective.
 The negotiations will need to happen across society, and include workers and consumers who are most directly impacted by these yet-unwritten rules.

 Many of these standards bodies are open for comment and even participation (here’s where you can apply to the International Standards Organization’s group on AI for Canada).
 We should go much further than the bare minimum and look to rebalance our society’s problems through the way we collaborate with machines.

 The window of willingness is here.
 A major government has made its move.
 We can expect the US will be taking less of a backseat than it has in the past as it looks to rally support in the face of China, the major exception to the Brussels Effect.
-Civic action is swelling (see Part II, coming soon) and will continue to mount pressure on businesses who may need to be dragged along at first.
-But businesses will need to also come along eventually, and I think they, too, will find they benefit from this opportunity to reshape the way we collaborate with machines (see Part III, also coming soon).
+Civic action is swelling (see Part II) and will continue to mount pressure on businesses who may need to be dragged along at first.
+But businesses will need to also come along eventually, and I think they, too, will find they benefit from this opportunity to reshape the way we collaborate with machines (see Part III).